 The T.C.
 Lewis Organ

 Built by T.C.
 Lewis & Co. for the Vineyard Congregational Church in Richmond – London –, the organ was substantially modified throughout its lifetime, especially in the second half of the 20th century.
-In 2015 it was moved the PIME Church in Sotto il Monte Giovanni XXIII.
-The works included the provision of electric action, a new case and building frame and the addiction of few stops to increase the versatility, without ever distorting the typical mid-victorian aesthetic of the instrument.
+In 2015 it was moved to the PIME Church in Sotto il Monte Giovanni XXIII.
+The works included the provision of electric action, a new case and building frame and the addiction of few stops without ever distorting the typical mid-victorian aesthetic of the instrument.

 This organ has a distinct personality and proves a textbook exposition of Lewis’s view about the art of organ-building.
 The instrument possesses a good variety of beautiful quiet stops, from the whisper of the Dulciana to the charming Viole de Gambe.
 The flutes are varied to a degree: the Claribel sounds mellow as like as a solo stop, while the Traverso has a luscious richness and a Cavaillé-Coll-like crescendo in the treble.
 The string voicing is assured and as varied in character as the flutes.
 Foundations sound confident: the Geigen Principal has a marvellous telling voice quality, as well as the delightful small Open Diapason – moved to the Choir – while the Open Diapason on the Great has an exceedingly vibrant tone.
 The reeds add nicely colour to the ensemble, giving a free, splashy sound, but avoiding the devasting power characteristic of Cavaillé-Coll.
 The Oboe displays its own fascinating French inspiration and the Clarionet and the Willis’s Orchestral Oboe on the Choir provide a solo colour.
 The bell-like grandeur and the harmonic brilliance is a sound of astonishing magnificence.